Rawicz and Landauer

-Rawicz and Landauer were an immensely popular piano duo team that performed from 1932 to 1970.
+Rawicz and Landauer were a popular piano duo team who performed from 1932 to 1970.
 They were initially based in Vienna, Austria, but moved to the United Kingdom in the early part of their career.
-They were known for their arrangements of popular classics.
+The duo were known for their arrangements of popular classics.

+Biography

 Marjan (or Maryan) Rawicz (1898 – 30 January 1970) was Polish.
 He studied in Poland, and in Vienna under Richard Robert, and also studied law at the University of Kraków, playing the piano at seaside resorts in his holidays to make ends meet.

 Walter Landauer (4 September 1910 – 4 August 1983) was born in Vienna.
 He studied at the Vienna Music Academy and under Emil von Sauer.

 Career

 Rawicz and Landauer met by chance at a resort in 1930 or 1931, when Landauer heard Rawicz whistling a tune he liked, and asked him what it was and how to play it on the piano.
 It proved to be a polka by Bedřich Smetana.
 They soon discovered a mutual interest, and their duo was born.